An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Utility Judgments (UJ) via LLMs

-Given a question $q$ and a list of retrieved passages $\mathcal{D} = [p_1, p_2, ..., p_n]$.
-The goal of utility judgments for LLMs is to identify a set of passages $U$ that have utility in answering the question $q$.
-There are two typical input approaches for LLMs: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt,parsep=0pt] \item Listwise, $U=f_{l}(q, \mathcal{D}, I)$, where $I$ is the instruction of LLMs and $f_{l}(\cdot)$ is the utility judgments function based on the whole candidate list $\mathcal{D}$ and the output is a set of passages. \item Pointwise, $U=\{p_i \mid f_{p}(q, p_i, I)=1, p_i \in \mathcal{D}\}$ where $I$ is the instruction of LLMs and $f_{p}(\cdot)$ is the utility judgments function with a single passage as the input. \end{itemize}
+Following \citet{Zhang2024AreLL}, given a question $q$ and a list of retrieved passages $\mathcal{D} = [p_1, p_2, ..., p_n]$, the goal of utility judgments for LLMs is to identify a set of passages $U=\{p_1, ...,p_m\}$, $m$ is the number of passage with utility selected by LLMs.
+There are two typical input approaches for LLMs to select the set $U$ from $\mathcal{D}$: pointwise and listwise.
+The pointwise approach independently evaluates the utility of individual passages as a binary classification task, while the listwise method assesses multiple passages simultaneously using the entire list as input.